Last updated on 2023-01-30T00:09:57+00:00 by LN Anderson

 MERS-CoV Experiment MCL003

-The purpose of this experiment was to evaluate the human host response to wild-type icMERS-CoV virus infection and mockulum.
+The purpose of this experiment was to evaluate the human host response to wild-type infectious clone of Middle Eastern Respiratory Syndrome coronavirus (icMERS-CoV) infection and mockulum.
 Sample data was obtained from human lung adenocarcinoma cells (Calu-3) for proteome, metabolome, and lipidome expression analysis.
-Resulting quantitative data profiles were evaluated for extreme outlier behavior using MPLEX protocol.

 Secondary host-associated viral dataset downloads contain one or more statistically processed (normalization data transformation) quantitative dataset collections resulting in qualitative expression analyses of primary host-pathogen experimental study designs.
-Leveraging unique high-resolution Omics capabilities for proteomics, metabolomics, lipidomics, and transcriptomics each dataset download has a direct relationship to a primary sample submission corresponding to a specific MERS-CoV virus infection.
+Leveraging unique high-resolution Omics capabilities for proteomics, metabolomics, and lipidomics dataset download each have a direct relationship to a primary sample submission corresponding to a specific MERS-CoV virus infection.

 Proteomics, Metabolomics, Lipidomics